 The digital landscape is one that changes frequently and seemingly overnight.
-Luckily, you’ve got people like us that like keeping track of these changes and trends and tell you what you’ve got to do now to keep your website performing well against the competition.
+Luckily, you’ve got people like us that like keeping track of these changes and digital marketing trends and tell you what you’ve got to do now to keep your website performing well against the competition.

 - Content marketing: Content marketing has been a major strategy for marketers these past few years and it can even be broken down into further categories:

 - SEO: Not only is Google constantly updating its algorithm and refining how searchers get the information they’re looking for, you constantly have to work on your Search Engine Optimization (SEO) efforts to keep your content within Google’s guidelines.
 This includes correctly using your keywords, ensuring your content provides value to the searcher, and guides the visitor through the website, among other factors.

 - Influencer: Influencer marketing is working with highly influential writers or personalities on the web to share information about your hotel with their substantial following.
 Influencer marketing can be a great way to share your property’s story through others but this tactic does require time and effort.